Anon-Planet/thgtoa/guide.md

 -   <https://i.blackhat.com/us-18/Wed-August-8/us-18-Wixey-Every-ROSE-Has-Its-Thorn-The-Dark-Art-Of-Remote-Online-Social-Engineering.pdf> <sup>[[Archive.org]][722]</sup>: This goes over how to potentially spot deception through the internet, and presents a checklist to see how trustworthy someone is.
 We would advise reading the slides or watching the presentation on YouTube.

-# Appendix A5: Additional browser precautions with JavaScript enabled
+# Appendix A5: Additional browser precautions with JavaScript enabled:

 To avoid Browser and User Fingerprinting through JavaScript but while keeping JavaScript enabled, some additional safety measures should be observed at least on some websites: